weiwang-linda/golang/README.md

 # golang
-A simple tool of grep with golang
+A commod-line tool of grep with golang